hawrylte/AstroMower_RP2040_Dev_Board_v2/Readme.md

   * DRC for Manufacture through [OSHPARK](https://oshpark.com/)

 ## License
 This hardware is licensed under the CERN Open Hardware License Version 2.0, Strongly Reciprocal Variant (CERN-OHL-S).
-See license.txt for full details.
+See license.txt for more information.